AEmilioDiStefano/ros2_ws_minimal/src/robot_legion_teleop_python/GPIO_for_differential_Tb6612.md

-# GPIO connections from L298N motor controller to Raspberry Pi 4 for DIFFERENTIAL DRIVE Chassis
+# GPIO connections from Raspberry Pi 4 to DUAL Tb6612fng motor controllers to motors for TANK MOTORS for DIFFERENTIAL DRIVE Chassis

 ### TB6612 #1 — LEFT SIDE MOTORS